fishedafisherman/fishy/README.md

 # fishy
-Fish Lore, "What type of fish am I?"
+Fish Lore, "What type of fish am I?
+Where am I from?"